poki-musi/poki-musi.github.io/content/optics-in-ocaml/index.md

 `Iso` is very trivial in this representation.
 It is, quite literally, an isomorphism.
 The types `s` and `a` are already expected to be the same structurally.
-Thus, no extra information to conserve, thus `'c`'s type here would be `unit`, or what would be the same, such type would not even be included in our signature:
+Thus, no extra information to conserve, thus `c`'s type here would be `unit`, or what would be the same, such type would not even be included in our signature:

 ```ocaml